mit-jp/igsm/README.md

 Multiple builds can be produced from the same source code in this way, for example in directories named `build1`, `build2` (or something more informative).
-These directories may even be *outside* the directory containing this README file; this would require giving a relative path when invoking configure (e.g.
+These directories may even be *outside* the directory containing this README.md file; this would require giving a relative path when invoking configure (e.g.
 `../igsm/configure` or similar).
 To see what options were passed to configure, see the file `config.log` in any build directory.

+### Testing the build

+`util/build-test.sh` contains a Slurm job script to test the building of the model using a variety of compilers and libraries.
+Invoke using:

+    $ sbatch util/build-test.sh ./configure

+This produces the log file `build-test.log` and the directory `build-test`.
+The directory has a series of numbered subdirectories; each one corresponds to a different combination of modules (see the script for which ones exactly).

+The code is `configure`'d and, if that succeeds, `make`'d in each of these subdirectories.
+Very verbose command-line output from `configure` and `make`, along with the output of `module list`, is sent to a file named `build-test.log`.

 Execute
 -------